Pensions and means tested benefits

 • shares or savings jointly owned with others.

-It’s important to note that any investments or savings an individual owns jointly, the assessment assumes the individual holds an equal share.
+It’s important to note that any investments or savings an individual owns jointly will be considered.
+The assessment assumes the individual holds an equal share.
 If the individual can provide evidence that they do not hold an equal share, the assessment is based on the actual money the individual has.

 How are withdrawals from income drawdown plans assessed?